ralfstx/mopidy-kitchen/README.rst

     :alt: Test coverage

 Mopidy extension for my Kitchen radio.
-Discoveres albums in the local filesystem based on index files.
+Discovers albums in the local filesystem based on index files.
 Each album should be a directory that includes an ``index.json`` file that lists the contents and metadata of this album.

-Index files should look like this example:
+Album index files should look like this example:

 .. code-block:: json